What’s the Difference Between SEO and SEM?

 Having done a comparative analysis of SEO and SEM in terms of the costs attached, time taken, and the risks associated with it, we would say that you should use both practices simultaneously.

 Both SEO and SEM have advantages and disadvantages.
 Choosing one over the other would mean missing out on the benefits that come with either.
 Make sure that you strike a healthy balance between the two, and focus your energy on implementing SEO and SEM best practices.

 Are you still confused?
 We’ve got you covered.

 Here are some key pointers indicating when you should use SEO or SEM:

-Use SEM if you can manage an Adwords account: Running PPC ads is no joke.
+- Use SEM if you can manage an AdWords account: Running PPC ads is no joke.
 If the cost of advertising is more than the benefits received, there is no point in engaging with PPC advertisements.
 You need someone on the team who can efficiently understand and process data.
 It would help if you were hands-on with keyword bidding, ad copies, quality score maintenance, conversion optimization, SEM audits, and more.

-Use SEM if you can launch and test Landing pages: Without a targeted landing page for each PPC advertisement, your ads won’t convert.
+- Use SEM if you can launch and test Landing pages: Without a targeted landing page for each PPC advertisement, your ads won’t convert.
 And without conversions, there’s no point in running an ad campaign.
 The success lies in conducting A/B testing.
 This means that you and your team need to be hands-on with PPC and ad content creation.
-You should also have an adept website design team to make and launch as many landing pages as needed.
+You should also have an adept website design team to make and create landing pages as needed.
 If you’re able to successfully launch at least 2-3 landing pages simultaneously for A/B testing, your SEM ads will most likely result in success.

 In this blog, we have presented a complete picture of the utility of using SEO and SEM to help you choose a strategy that works best for you.
 Having deep-dived into both practices and having explained the SEM SEO difference, we can say that SEM’s benefits do not necessarily exceed the advantages of SEO and vice versa.